Overview

 VWA began conducting investment advisory services in March 2014 and is principally owned by the Firm’s

-managed on a discretionary basis.
-For a current number of assets under management, please consult your
+discretionary basis.
+For a current number of assets under management, please consult your investment

 VWA offers a variety of advisory services, which include financial planning, consulting, and investment